a-bali/telegraf-geoip/README.md

 # License

-This software is licensed under GPL 3.0.
+This software is licensed under the MIT license.